fuston05/react-components/README.md

 ## react-components
 This is where I test and create my own react components

+# ModalVideoPlayer component
+I made this for my portfolio site initially to allow a modal pop up video player for when I have demo videos for my projects.
+Build on ReactJs, styled with node-sass.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).